 Weight gain has probably slowed as you’re learning how to eat and exercise to fit your new body and metabolism.
 Ghrelin, the hunger hormone, can spike in some women in perimenopause, but by name it should be coming back under control.
 Remember that a little extra fat can be protective, so don’t be in too big of a hurry to shed all the weight you may have gained.

-Gennev’s solution: First, embrace your new, beautiful body.
+Gennev’s solution: Most importantly, embrace your new, beautiful body.
 It may be softer and rounder, but that’s OK.
 You’ll want to keep weight under control to ease joint pain and watch belly fat to reduce risk of metabolic syndrome, cardiovascular problems and diabetes, but 30 minutes of exercise a day and a good diet with plenty of water will help.
-Talk with a Gennev Health Coach to start the fitness program that feels right and helps you get to your goals.

 Gennev’s solution: If you’re able to take hormones, this is a great time to talk with a menopause-specialist physician about HRT or Hormone Replacement Therapy.
 Studies are now showing that women who go on estrogen replacement early in menopause reap the most benefits and have the lowest associated risks.
 If hormones are off the table for you, black cohosh has worked for many women, and our coaches can help you identify lifestyle behaviors that may trigger hot flashes.